-Below is a Military Friendly Colleges Guide with factors to consider when selecting a Military Friendly or Inclusive College.
+Below is a Veteran Friendly Colleges Guide with factors to consider when selecting a Veteran Friendly or Inclusive College.

-Does your College have these Military Friendly Benefits?
+Does your College have these Veteran Friendly Benefits?

 ACE (American Council on Education) – Institutions that participate in ACE are experienced at translating prior military learning experiences into college credit.
 ACE collaborates with the DoD to review military training and experiences in order to recommend appropriate college credit.
 Additionally, ACE will provide recommendations for formal courses and occupations based on an individual’s military training and experience.
 Gaining college credit for military experience can help save hundreds or thousands of dollars in tuition costs.